 The Cariboo Chilcotin Coast is home to the world’s largest coastal temperate rainforest – The Great Bear Rainforest – and it’s alive from the ocean floor to the glacier-capped mountaintops.
 Its wildlife thrives in a place that is unphased by the outside world and listens only to the moon, tides, seasons and, most importantly, the salmon migration.
 Autumn touring in the Great Bear Rainforest comes in the form of small cruise expeditions that take visitors through uncharted waters, glacial fjords, remote islands and unnamed estuaries.
 There’s a big reason why we visit this place in the autumn – bear viewing.
 As the salmon make their annual migration from the ocean to the rivers, they bring an abundance of food and energy necessary for wildlife to survive the winter ahead.

 It was one such venture that I was fortunate enough to enjoy.
-As we rafted down the Atnarko river in the Bella Coola Valley and walked the riverbank, salmon carcasses with evidence of bears and eagles feeding on them were endless.
-We were searching for wildlife and clearly we were in the right place.
+As we rafted down the Atnarko River in the Bella Coola Valley and walked the riverbank, salmon carcasses with evidence of bears and eagles feeding on them were endless.
+We were searching for wildlife and clearly, we were in the right place.
 It wasn’t long into the trip before we saw a kingly grizzly bear feeding below from a bear viewing platform.
-Our local Indigenous guide interpreted his people’s connection to the land and animals while salmon splashed around, teasing their not-always successful furry hunters above.
+Our local Indigenous guide interpreted his people’s connection to the land and animals while salmon splashed around, teasing their not-always-successful furry hunters above.

-No one day is the same out there, and our stay in the Bella Coola put us in the path of magic each and every moment.
+No single day is the same out there, and our stay in the Bella Coola put us in the path of magic every moment.
 Magic came from the sky as the northern lights lit up the night (a sight hard to see with the long summer days, but easier as the nights become longer in autumn and winter).
-It came from the ocean as seals, dolphins and whales could be spotted from the ferry deck throughout the day as we journeyed from Port Hardy to Bella Coola, and from the rainforest with the countless land-dwelling animals unphased by our presence and mostly concerned about their next meal.
+It came from the ocean as seals, dolphins and whales could be spotted from the ferry deck throughout the day as we journeyed from Port Hardy to Bella Coola, and from the rainforest with the countless land-dwelling animals unphased by our presence, primarily mostly concerned about their next meal.
 Through seven days of transformational experiences and unforgettable connections, I learned the Great Bear Rainforest is a gift – and this gift is best opened in the autumn.

 The Bridge River Valley is very much a “choose your own adventure” kind of place.
 While soaring above got my adrenalin pumping, I was more at peace while channelling my inner pioneer on a horse pack trip.
 Accommodations can range from glamping (a pampering way to experience nature up close while enjoying the luxuries of a soft bed and delicious meals), to lodges and cabins.
-No matter the adventure option you choose, an autumn experience in the South Chilcotin will bring you closer to a part of the province that I’ll bet you never knew existed and at this time of year.
-Best of all, you’ll have it all to yourself.
+No matter the adventure option you choose, an autumn experience in the South Chilcotin will bring you closer to a part of the province that I’ll bet you never knew existed at this time of year.
+Best of all, you’ll have it nearly all to yourself.

 Driving east from the Bridge River Valley to Lillooet, the autumn adventures continued through dramatic mountain scenery as Pioneer Rd 40 snaked through the valley bottom.
-Towering peaks with roadside waterfalls, rich vegetation, scrambling mountain goats, and the feeling of a real “off the beaten path” road trip kept me entertained before arriving at the confluence of the Bridge and Fraser rivers.
+Towering peaks with roadside waterfalls, rich vegetation, scrambling mountain goats, and the feeling of a real “off the beaten path” road trip kept me entertained before arriving at the confluence of the Bridge and Fraser Rivers.

-Water’s relationship and its importance with seasons gave me a new appreciation of the element itself, and with the land.
+Water’s relationship and its importance with the seasons gave me a new appreciation of the element itself and the land.
 Travelling in this season brings with it uncrowded destinations and a better chance to connect with the nature surrounding you.
 I discovered autumn as my new secret season.
-Plan your own trip to the Cariboo Chilcotin Coast to explore our secret season – browse an itinerary to explore fall colours through Canim Lakes & The Interlakes region, or download our regional visitor’s guide to get started.
+Plan your trip to the Cariboo Chilcotin Coast to explore our secret season – browse an itinerary to explore fall colours through Canim Lakes & The Interlakes region, or download our regional visitor’s guide to get started.